How to Create Exit Intent Popup in JavaScript for Webflow: Step by Step Guide 2025

 </style>

-As you can see, I've added a z-index to make sure it appears on top of every other elements on the page.
+As you can see, I've added a z-index to make sure it appears on top of every other element on the page.

-Now let's add a JavaScript and determine how to show the popup.
+Now, let's add the JavaScript to determine how to show the exit intent pop-up JavaScript.

 We want to detect if the user moves their mouse cursor out of the window.
-And then we have to use cookie to determine that popup won't show all the time mouse cursor moves out of the window.
+And then we have to use a cookie to determine that the pop-up won't show all the time mouse cursor moves out of the window.

-I have already written the whole JavaScript for you.
-You can simply copy and paste the JavaScript to your Webflow inside Custom Code section of Project Settings.
+I have already written the entire exit intent JavaScript for you.
+You can simply copy and paste the JavaScript to your Webflow inside the Custom Code section of Project Settings.

-If you are using it on other platform, you can add this JavaScript in Footer section of your website.
-And please make sure that jQuery library is added to the site.
+If you are using it on another platform, you can add this JavaScript in the footer section of your website.
+Please make sure that the jQuery library is added to the site.

 <script src="https://code.jquery.com/jquery-3.6.0.min.js" crossorigin="anonymous"></script>